Airleks93/Airleks93/README.md

-- 👋 Hi, I’m Aleks (@Airleks93) from Germany NRW
+- 👋 Hi, I’m Aleks from Germany NRW
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently studie Game Development
-- 💞️ I’m looking for an internship in Game Developing
+- 💞️ I’m looking for an internship in Game Developing or Software Developing
 - 📫 How to reach me: PN